EBI-Metagenomics/HMMER-web-docs/docs/searches.rst

 Gap penalties
 -------------

-These are specific to phmmer.
+These are specific to phmmer and jackhmmer.

 Open
 ++++